Millbank Pier

 Millbank Pier is a pier on the west bank of the River Thames, in London, United Kingdom.
-It is served by boats operating under licence from London River Services and is situated between Lambeth Bridge and Vauxhall Bridge on Millbank.
+It is served by boats operated by Uber Boat by Thames Clippers under licence from London River Services and is situated between Lambeth Bridge and Vauxhall Bridge on Millbank.
 It is accessed from a point adjacent to Millbank Tower and the Tate Britain art gallery.

 Services

 The pier is served by the Tate-to-Tate river bus service and that links the Tate Britain with the Tate Modern Gallery via a Thames boat service.

 Millennium fund

 Millbank Millennium Pier was opened on 22 May 2003 by London Mayor Ken Livingstone.
 Its creation was funded by the Millennium Commission as part of the Thames 2000 project, and it was the fifth and last of the new central London piers built with funding from the Millennium Commission (the others being Blackfriars Millennium Pier, Waterloo Millennium Pier, Westminster Millennium Pier and Tower Millennium Pier).
 The project was part of an integrated transport and regeneration strategy for the Thames led by London's Cross-River Partnership.